CyberHappenings logo

 Hide ▲

-The Zeroday.Cloud hacking competition, announced by Wiz, offers $4.5 million in bug bounties for exploits in widely used cloud software.
-The event, scheduled for December 10-11 at the Black Hat Europe conference in London, covers six categories: AI, Kubernetes, containers, web servers, databases, and DevOps tools.
-Participants must submit entries by December 1 and demonstrate exploits live at the event.
-The competition has faced controversy due to alleged rule copying from Trend Micro's Pwn2Own hacking competition.
-Wiz has partnered with AWS, Google Cloud, and Microsoft for the event.
+The Zeroday.Cloud hacking competition, announced by Wiz, offered $4.5 million in bug bounties for exploits in widely used cloud software.
+The event, scheduled for December 10-11 at the Black Hat Europe conference in London, covered six categories: AI, Kubernetes, containers, web servers, databases, and DevOps tools.
+Participants had to submit entries by December 1 and demonstrate exploits live at the event.
+The competition faced controversy due to alleged rule copying from Trend Micro's Pwn2Own hacking competition.
+Wiz partnered with AWS, Google Cloud, and Microsoft for the event.
 Google is also in the process of acquiring Wiz for $32 billion.
-Specific bounties range from $10,000 to $300,000, with detailed conditions and resources provided for each target.
+Specific bounties ranged from $10,000 to $300,000.
+During the event, researchers were awarded $320,000 for demonstrating 11 zero-day vulnerabilities across 13 hacking sessions.
+Exploits were successful in Redis, PostgreSQL, Grafana, the Linux kernel, and MariaDB.
+A container escape flaw in the Linux kernel allowed attackers to break isolation between cloud tenants.
+Team Xint Code was crowned champion, receiving $90,000 for their exploits.

 Timeline